nidhi31jain/MuleESBProjects/APIKit/Apikit with RAML.md

 1)helps to define endpoint and response type(xml,json,text) 2)It provides validation control like some field is mandtory using include schema validation
            e.g below line in employee.raml. schema: !include schema/employee-input-schema.json
-3)it provides console environment in .net to test the service. below code loads employee.raml and based on endpoint (e.g /employeeList,searchEmpID/{empID},/delEmp/{empID}) configured in raml to render service by redirect to apikit flowref (payload) attribute
+3)it provides console environment as like in .net to test the service. below code loads employee.raml and based on endpoint (e.g /employeeList,searchEmpID/{empID},/delEmp/{empID}) configured in raml to render service by redirect to apikit flowref (payload) attribute
 <apikit:config consoleEnabled="true" consolePath="console"